 Based in Montreal, Miranda spends her time developing the technique, writing, and training new instructors.
 She also travels extensively giving lectures, leading teacher training sessions and hosting retreats.

-Sahra Esmonde-White is co-owner and CEO of Esmonde-White Productions and host of the Essentrics® Workout Series.
+Sahra Esmonde-White is co-founder and CEO of Essentrics and host of the Essentrics® Workout Series created by Miranda Esmonde-White.
 She has produced over 300 fitness television shows, as well as the award-winning PBS docuseries, Aging Backwards and Forever Painless—airing nationwide on PBS and American Public Television.

 Named one of Canada’s top health experts by both Fashion Magazine and Flare, two of North America’s top women’s publications—her workout series has received several awards in Canada and the UK.
 Sahra works closely with celebrities such as Canadian actress Sarah Gadon, currently starring in the CBC/Netflix miniseries adaptation of Margaret Atwood’s Alias Grace, and Olympians and professional athletes including the NHL’s Montreal Canadiens.
 With a bachelor’s degree in economics and graduate studies in public health, Sahra has made it her life’s mission to help people lead healthy lives through intelligent fitness and a thoughtful lifestyle.
 Her most recent project involves reviving her grandmother’s gardens and apothecary.

 Essentrics® and Classical Stretch® are owned by The Esmonde Technique®.